Modified Release and Taste Masking

 When a solid dosage form is formulated, its taste should be considered.
 This parameter is even more important for forms that are disintegrated and stayed longer in the oral cavity (i.e orodispersible tablets (ODTs)).

-SEPPIC commercializes products for taste masking: REBATEN and F-MELT which help to develop solid oral forms of active ingredients with a bad taste.
+SEPPIC commercializes REBATEN, product for taste masking, which helps to develop solid oral forms of active ingredients with a bad taste.

 SEPPIC offers also mixs of lipidic excipients for prilling and Hot Melt Coating processes to fomulate active ingredients with a bad taste.